-- 35. In November 2014, the Company elected to exercise the 2018 and 2019 option years for the main customer care service agreement (the Accenture CCSA) in order to secure more favourable pricing starting in 2015 through to and including 2018 and 2019.
-As a result of the extension, the Company does not anticipate conducting customer care procurement activities in 2015, and as such does not anticipate recording any costs in the 2015 CCSPDA. - 36.
+- 40. In November 2014, the Company elected to exercise the 2018 and 2019 option years for the main customer care service agreement (the Accenture CCSA).
+This extension of the contract allowed the Company to secure lower pricing in 2018 and 2019 versus what was presented/approved through EB-2011-0226.
+As a result of the extension, the Company does not anticipate conducting customer care procurement activities in 2016, and as such does not anticipate recording any costs in the 2016 CCSPDA. - 41.
 Simple interest is to be calculated on the opening monthly balance of this account using the Board approved EB-2006-0117 interest rate methodology.
 The balance of this account, together with carrying charges, will be disposed of in a manner designated by the Board in a future rate hearing.

-2015 Customer Care CIS Rate Smoothing Deferral Account ("2015 CCCISRSDA")
+2016 Customer Care CIS Rate Smoothing Deferral Account ("2016 CCCISRSDA")

-37. The purpose of the 2015 CCCISRSDA is to capture the difference between the Board approved customer care and CIS costs versus the smoothed amount to be collected in revenues as approved by the Board in the EB-2011-0226 CIS Customer Care Settlement Agreement and proceeding.
+42. The purpose of the 2016 CCCISRSDA is to capture the difference between the Board approved customer care and CIS costs versus the smoothed amount to be collected in revenues as approved by the Board in the EB-2011-0226 CIS Customer Care Settlement Agreement and proceeding.
 The amount to be debited or credited to the deferral account, for each of 2013 through 2018 years, will be calculated by multiplying the difference in Board approved cost per customer and smoothed cost per customer by the updated customer forecast for that year.
-The balances in the account will not be cleared during the 2013 through 2018 period.
+The balances in the accounts will not be cleared during the 2013 through 2018 period.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D2 Tab 1 Schedule 1 Page 12 of 25
+Filed: 2015-09-28 EB-2015-0114 Exhibit D2 Tab 1 Schedule 1 Page 13 of 27

 The cumulative balance will build up during the years 2013 to 2015 when the Board approved cost per customer exceeds the smoothed cost per customer being collected in rates, and then will be drawn down during the years 2016 to 2018 when the Board approved cost per customer is lower than the smoothed cost per customer being collected in rates.
-After 2018, any remaining balance in the account it is to be cleared along with the clearance of other deferral and variance accounts.
+After 2018, any remaining balance in the account is to be cleared along with the clearance of other deferral and variance accounts.

-38. As determined in the EB-2011-0226 Settlement Agreement, interest is to be calculated on the balance of this account at a fixed annual rate of 1.47%, and will not change during the period the deferral account is allowed to continue through 2018.
+43. As determined in the EB-2011-0226 Settlement Agreement, interest is to be calculated on the balance of this account at a fixed annual rate of 1.47%, and will not change during the period the deferral account is allowed to continue through 2018.
 The interest carrying charges will be disposed of annually at the same time of clearance of all other deferral and variance accounts.

-2015 Average Use True-Up Variance Account ("2015 AUTUVA")
+2016 Average Use True-Up Variance Account ("2016 AUTUVA")

-39. The purpose of the 2015 AUTUVA is to record ("true-up") the revenue impact, exclusive of gas costs, of the difference between the forecast of average use per customer, for general service rate classes (Rate 1 and Rate 6), embedded in the volume forecast that underpins Rates 1 and 6 (see Exhibit C1, Tab 2, Schedule 1) and the actual weather normalized average use experienced during the year.
+44. The purpose of the 2016 AUTUVA is to record ("true-up") the revenue impact, exclusive of gas costs, of the difference between the forecast of average use per customer, for general service rate classes (Rate 1 and Rate 6), embedded in the volume forecast that underpins Rates 1 and 6 (see Exhibit C1, Tab 2, Schedule 1) and the actual weather normalized average use experienced during the year.
 The calculation of the volume variance between forecast average use and actual normalized average use will exclude the volumetric impact of Demand Side Management programs in that year.
 The revenue impact will be calculated using a unit rate determined in the same manner as for the derivation of the Lost Revenue Adjustment Mechanism ("LRAM"), extended by the average use volume variance per customer and the number of customers.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D2 Tab 1 Schedule 1 Page 13 of 25
+Filed: 2015-09-28 EB-2015-0114 Exhibit D2 Tab 1 Schedule 1 Page 14 of 27